What If We're Overcomplicating Healthcare IT?

 For example, a blood pressure measurement template might use only the systolic and diastolic fields from the archetype, ignoring the ‘mean arterial pressure’ if it is not a priority.
 It could also make some fields mandatory such as the patient position field or method of measurement (manual/automatic).

-This blood pressure template, for example, only includes systolic and diastolic values and excludes other data points.
+The blood pressure template blood pressure template, for example, only includes systolic and diastolic values and excludes other data points.

 This Vital Signs template uses the blood pressure archetype and other archetypes including body temperature, height, weight etc. to capture the most commonly used patient information.